aosabook/500lines/functionalDB/chapter.md

                                                           updated-attr new-val operation)]
         (update-in db [:layers] conj fully-updated-layer))))
 ````

-To update an attribute we first need to locate that attribute (using the call to *attr-at*), then send it to the function *update-attr* alongside all the information needed to make the update.
+To update an attribute, we locate it with *attr-at* and then use *update-attr* to perform the actual update.

 ````clojure
 (defn- update-attr [attr new-val new-ts operation]